-The existing timber lintels can be retained if they support the structural walls and it can be shown that the lintel is adequate for its purpose, i.e., there is no sign of any structural movement, loads will not be increased and the timbers are free from rot and insect infestation; therefore the lintel can be retained.
+Where existing timber lintels support structural walls and it can be shown that the lintel is adequate for its purpose, i.e., there is no sign of any structural movement.
+Loads will not be increased and the timbers are free from rot and insect infestation, therefore the lintel can be retained.